Infectious Diseases Clinics | Our Hospitals

-This 283-bed hospital is a primary and tertiary care teaching facility with an adjacent 120-bed nursing home unit.
-The Atlanta VAMC is very active surgical and medical facility with greater than 6,000 admissions and 850,000 outpatient encounters annually.
-The Atlanta VAMC has a very active and well maintained HIV clinic run by the Division of Infectious Diseases.
+The Atlanta VA Medical Center is a primary and tertiary care teaching facility with an adjacent nursing home unit.
+The Atlanta VA Medical Center is very active surgical and medical facility with greater than 6,000 admissions and 850,000 outpatient encounters annually.
+The Atlanta VA Medical Center has a very active and well maintained HIV clinic run by the Emory University Division of Infectious Diseases.

-Faculty in the ID division lead the Antibiotic Stewardship Programs based at Emory University Hospital Midtown, Emory University Hospital and Grady Memorial Hospital, with support from infectious disease-trained pharmacists at each facility.
+Faculty in the Emory University Infectious Diseases Division lead the Antibiotic Stewardship Programs based at Emory University Hospital Midtown, Emory University Hospital and Grady Memorial Hospital, with support from infectious disease-trained pharmacists at each facility.

 The directors of the antibiotic stewardship programs at each hospital also play an active leadership role in the antibiotic utilization subcommittee of each hospital's Pharmacy and Therapeutics Committee.